In this article, we will talk about bad listeners and some annoying habits they have in common.

 Most of the time their answer won’t make sense to you, because they didn’t understand your point, and they didn’t understand your point because they didn’t let you finish what you were saying.

-The best and most elegant reaction I’ve seen to this behavior is this (and if you’ve seen it already I’m pretty sure you loved it too):
+You can watch the best and most elegant reaction I’ve seen to this behavior in this video (and if you’ve seen it already, I’m pretty sure you loved it too).

 To give you a quick recap, here are four habits of poor listeners: